gotonode/creatures/README.md

 This is the accompanied documentation for the Pokémon Database Python app.

+## Case & functionality

+When the app is launched, it presents the user with all available commands.
+The user chooses a command by typing it in and pressing [RETURN].
+The commands are single-character, such as 1 or A. For letters, it doesn't matter if the user types it in lowercase or uppercase, the app changes them all to uppercase.

+The user can now choose to add a Pokémon, "Pikachu".
+Choosing option 'A' to add it, the system asks for the new Pokémon's information.
+First, the user enters its ID (in this case, 25) and the system verifies that it is a positive integer.
+After that, the Pokémon's name is given ("Pikachu"), then its main type ("eletric") and a secondary type (this is optional).
+Finally, the user indicates via a 'Y' or 'N' if he/she has caught that Pokémon (in whatever game this app is used for, be it Pokémon Red/Blue for the GameBoy or Pokémon GO for Android, as an example).
+This user has not yet caught Pikachu.

+To view a list of all the Pokémon in the database, the user can choose from four different ordering options.
+An existing Pokémon can also be removed.
+And once a Pokémon has been caught, or returned to the wild, it's caught-status can be changed via the 'E' command.
+A Pokémon who is to be removed/edited must be indicated by either its ID or name.
+It doesn't matter if the search term is all in lowercase; this app will find the Pokémon nonetheless.

+Once Pokémon have been added/removed/edited, they can be saved via the '1' command.
+The user can define the path and filename of the database to be used.
+When restoring data, command '2' is used and again, the path and filename can be specified.
+In both of these cases, if nothing is defined, the default value of "database.txt" is used.

+Finally, the user can exit the app with the '3' command.

 ## Database

 Pokémon Database uses a simple text file as its database.
 A file of any extension can be used, and the app suggests a default name of "database.txt" for simplicity.